ngs-docs/2021-GGG201b-lab/lab-2.md

 You can tell snakemake to delete everything it knows how to make for a particular rule (including all preceding rules) by running
 ```
-snakemake --delete-all-output samtools_sort
+snakemake --delete-all-output call_variants
 ```

 ### Using filenames instead of rule names

 You don't actually need to use the rule names (this will be important later on!).
 You can just tell snakemake what file you want produced, and run that.

 So:
 ```
-snakemake -p SRR2584857.sorted.bam
+snakemake -p -j 1 --use-conda SRR2584857_1.ecoli-rel606.vcf
 ```
-will also work to run the rule `samtools_sort`, but you don't have to remember the rule name (which can be arbitrary...)
+will also work to run the rule `call_variants`, but you don't have to remember the rule name.

-### In-class exercise C

-Add appropriate input: and output: information to rule `samtools_index_sorted`.

-### Running the whole workflow!

-And now you should be able to run `snakemake -p make_vcf`.
+(Later on we'll see why this is important for other things.)

 ### Bonus: create a default rule

 By default, if you don't specify a rule snakemake runs the first rule in the file.
 (This is actually the only case where the order of rules in the Snakefile matters!)

 So it's conventional to define a rule named `all` at the top; try it!
-Add with `nano -ET4 Snakefile`,

 ```
 rule all:
     input:
-        "variants.vcf"
+        "SRR2584857_1.ecoli-rel606.vcf"
 ```

 Question: why specify the _input_ for this rule, and no output or shell command!?

-(Yeah, it's just a cute trick that matches the way computers think.)
+(There's no good reason. it's just a cute trick that matches the way snakemake thinks. :shrug:)

 ### snakemake recap